Ilnar Salimzianov's Personal Site

 - Digital Sovereignty: Ensure your language thrives in

 the digital age.
-MDC provides a path for language communities to
+MDC provides a path for language communities to build and

-technological future.
+future.

 - Empower Local Talent: With accessible data, local